There is truly nothing better than a weekend getaway somewhere close but far enough to offer a needed change of scenery.

 And finally, no visit to Cornwall would be complete without enjoying a coastal walk and taking in some of the incredible natural scenery.

 For great views, head to Cape Cornwall or Land’s End, where there are plenty of hiking routes to suit all kinds of travelers.
+Click here to see some of the best towns in Cornwall.

 Recommended by Cathy at Mummy Travels